Anorexia Nervosa Life Exepectancy: 2025 Report

 Life Expectancy by Gender: 2025

-Gender General Population Life Expectancy With Bulimia (Untreated) Years Lost
+Gender General Population Life Expectancy With Anorexia (Untreated) Years Lost

 Key Insights:

-• Both genders see substantial improvement in expected lifespan with appropriate treatment and recovery.
+• Both genders show significant improvement in expected lifespan with comprehensive treatment and recovery.

 Eating Disorder Life Expectancy Comparison: 2025